 Acamprosate, disulfiram, and naltrexone are the most common drugs used to treat alcohol use disorder (AUD).
-They do not provide a cure for the disorder but are most effective in people who participate in a MAT program.
+They do not provide a cure for the disorder but are most effective in people who participate in a MAUD program.

 - Acamprosate - is for people in recovery, who are no longer drinking alcohol and want to avoid drinking.
 It works to prevent people from drinking alcohol, but it does not prevent withdrawal symptoms after people drink alcohol.
 The use of acamprosate typically begins on the fifth day of abstinence, reaching full effectiveness in five to eight days.
 It is taken in tablet form three times a day.